rohan843/CTFs/picoCTF_105_Stonks/README.md

 So.. that didn't help much.
 I have consulted the available hint.
 The hint is: `Okay, maybe I'd believe you if you find my API key.`

 This suggests that the "API Token" that the server asks for (which was as of now ignored in `vuln.c`) is actually used in the code being executed, and it is what will help us get the `api_buf` (somehow).

+---

+Ok.
+I didn't get any ideas here, so I watched [this](https://www.youtube.com/watch?v=2gnaG4ocGLA) walkthrough.
+It was HIGHLY insightful.

+It seems that we needed to access the contents of the stack to get the value pointed to by `api_buf` (why we needed the stack and not the heap is still something I'm usure about).